 Is digital enterprise a part of the next Industrial Revolution?

 Industry 4.0 is synonymous with smart technologies.
 Key components are cyberphysical systems, artificial intelligence (AI) and machine learning, advanced data analytics, collaborative robots, virtual reality, sensors, and additive manufacturing (think 3-D printing).
 This Internet of Things (IoT) — the “intelligent connectivity of smart devices” — will be a critical component in a smart factory, but it’s the underlying data systems that will be the key enablers of the maturity of your Industry 4.0 strategy.

 What’s required in an Industry 4.0 strategy?

 - Data system.
 It’s impossible to drive organizational change without reliable information.
 Connected data information systems will be the heartbeat of Industry 4.0.
-It’s all about gathering industrial data from myriad sources into a warehouse of actionable information.
+It’s all about gathering real-time industrial data from myriad sources into a warehouse of actionable information.

 - Data analytics.
 Big data will help those on the shop floor identify patterns and trends and then draw conclusions that inform more knowledgeable and tactical business decisions, whether that’s harnessing virtual reality, machine learning, or other smart technologies.
 It will allow humans, machines, and processes to be more nimble, responsive, and proactive.